III. Design Patents Issued to J.F. Cumming and Colleagues

-At about the same time, ATF apparently adopted the patent policy long held by the Boston, MSJ (Philadelphia) and Conner (New York) TFs, two leading ATF members.
+At about the same time, ATF apparently adopted the patent policy long held by the Boston, MSJ (Philadelphia) and Conner (New York) TFs, leading ATF members.
 This policy is interpreted as:

 - A design patent shall be sought for every remotely “new and novel” face originating at any branch.